-- Medicines will be stored strictly in accordance with product instructions paying particular note to temperature and in the original container in which dispensed. - Pupils know where their medication is stored and are able to access them immediately or where relevant know who holds the key. - Medicines and devices such as asthma inhalers, blood glucose testing meters and adrenaline pens are always readily available and not locked away. - A few medicines require refrigeration.
+- Medicines will be stored strictly in accordance with product instructions paying particular note to temperature and in the original container in which dispensed. - Pupils know where their medication is stored and are able to access them immediately or where relevant know who holds the key.

+- Medicines and devices such as asthma inhalers, blood glucose testing meters and adrenaline pens are always readily available and not locked away. - A few medicines require refrigeration.
 They will be kept in a clean storage container, clearly labelled, and stored in the Staff Room/Medical Room (delete as appropriate) refrigerator, which is not accessible to pupils.
-A temperature log of the refrigerator will be taken during the period of storage. - Medication will never be prepared ahead of time and left ready for staff to administer. - An audit of pupil's medication will be undertaken every half term disposing of any medication that is no longer required. - It is the parent's responsibility to ensure their child's medication remains in date.
-The school will not take responsibility for reminding parents when their child's medication is due to expire.
+A temperature log of the refrigerator will be taken during the period of storage. (recommended temperature is between 2C & 8C) - Medication will never be prepared ahead of time and left ready for staff to administer. - An audit of pupil's medication will be undertaken every half term disposing of any medication that is no longer required. - It is the parent's responsibility to ensure their child's medication remains in date.
+The school will/will not (delete as appropriate) remind parents when their child's medication is due to expire.